Gross Domestic Product by Industry - Provincial and Territorial (Annual)

 Aggregate industry and total economy measures of GDP growth are calculated by weighting individual industry growth rates with current price GDP.
 Current price GDP are obtained from the SUT for the years where such tables are available.
 For the years following the most recent SUT, weights are estimated using GDP in current prices from the most recent SUT, volume growth of GDP by industry and output prices.

 Data at the working level industry by province and territory is analyzed for time series consistency, links to current economic events, issues arising from the source data and with respect with coherence.
-As well, the growth rates of total GDP by industry are reconciled with the growth rates of total expenditure based GDP by province and territory (record number 1902).
+As well, the growth rates of total GDP by industry are reconciled with the growth rates of total income and expenditure based GDP by province and territory (record number 1902).

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.